 Emotions, including fear and anger, are a gift from God, but we must use them responsibly.
 Uncontrolled emotions can keep us from the Kingdom of God.

 'Of the seven deadly sins, anger is possibly the most fun.
 To lick your wounds, to smack your lips over grievances long past, to roll over your tongue the ...'

-Not only must Christians follow the correct doctrines, but they must also live God's way in the proper attitude.
-John Reid uses Jonah's and Moses' examples, among others, to explain how important a right attitude is to God's people.
+Not only must Christians follow true doctrines, but they must also live God's way in the proper attitude.
+Here are lessons from Jonah's and Moses' examples.

 Longsuffering, or patience, the fourth fruit of the Spirit, is a much needed virtue in a fast-paced, impatient world.
-This Bible Study highlights the basics of this godly attribute.

 Peace is less of an external situation than an internal state.
 As such, we can have peace wherever we happen to be.
 We can help ourselves create this state by occasionally getting away from the hustle and bustle of modern life.